alisktl/temporal-java-examples/core/hello-async/README.md

-# Exclusive Temporal Fruit Ordering Workflow
+# Execute Activities Asynchronously with Temporal Workflow

-This repository demonstrates an example of using Temporal for workflow orchestration.
-The example includes a simple workflow for purchasing fruits.
-The workflow orchestrates various activities, such as ordering different types of fruits using `OrderFruitsActivities`, and processes a shopping list provided by the user.
+This example demonstrates using Temporal for workflow orchestration with asynchronous methods.
+The example includes a simple workflow that concurrently generates greeting and farewell messages.
+By leveraging asynchronous activity execution, the workflow interacts with activities to compose personalized greetings and farewells based on a name provided by the user.

 ## Prerequisites